harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed an issue where Command steps could not resolve Service Overrides for variables of type Secret (for example, `export testsvc="<+secrets.getValue(account.examplesecret)>"`.
 (CDS-74338, ZD-47280)

 - Fixed an issue where, if a user marked a running stage in the pipeline as failed, the build would also mark the parallel queued stages as failed.
 This was incorrect behavior because the queued stages should continue to run if they are configured to do so.
-This issue has now been fixed: if a running stage is marked failed by the user, and there are parallel queued stages waiting, the stages will not be marked as failed if they are configured to do so.
-(CDS-74338, ZD-47087)
+This issue has now been fixed: if a running stage is marked failed by the user, and there are parallel queued stages waiting, the stages will not be marked as failed and will run the way they are configured.
+(CDS-73857, ZD-47087)

 <!-- from delegate relnotes https://harness.atlassian.net/wiki/spaces/PD/pages/21453603119/Delegate+NG+Release+SAAS+July+26th+2023+for+801xx-+Build -->